Is my LAGERS monthly benefit considered a marital asset that can be divided if I get divorced?

 Do I need to update my beneficiaries after the divorce is final?

 It is not a requirement to update your beneficiaries, but it is strongly recommended that you do.
-A LAGERS member can change their beneficiaries at any time by downloading the “Change of Beneficiary” form from the LAGERS website and sending it to the LAGERS office – Fax 573-636-9671 or mail 701 W. Main St. Jefferson City, MO 65102 or by using the myLAGERS web portal.
+You can change your beneficiaries at any time by downloading the “Change of Beneficiary” form from the LAGERS website and sending it to the LAGERS office – Fax 573-636-9671 or mail 701 W. Main St. Jefferson City, MO 65102 or by using the myLAGERS web portal.

 The contents of this page are not intended to and should not be considered legal advice.
 This information does not amend or overrule any applicable statute or administrative rule.
 In the event of conflict, the applicable statute or administrative rule will prevail.
 If you have questions regarding your specific legal situation, please contact your personal legal counsel.